 That new model was described in a panel discussion the previous evening as “perfection vs. good enough.”
 Publishers are oriented toward producing perfect products because it’s impossible to change them once they’re in the field.
 That means sweating a lot of details that take time and reduce potential impact.
 The Monitor and others are wrestling with finding the right balance between the legacy of perfection and the emerging culture of “good enough” reporting in which details – and that may include facts – aren’t always 100% right.

 Ultimately, Yemma doesn’t see the Monitor as being a cutting-edge online publication as much as one that can lead its traditional audience smoothly into a new age.
 The demographics of the audience at the previous evening’s panel on The Future of Journalism were telling.
 Many of the attendees were over 60.
 That’s not surprising, as the average age of the traditional news media consumer creeps toward retirement.
 “We’re not on the cutting edge of new technology.
 We’re on the cutting edge of bring the mainstream along into this new world,” he said.
 We wish him luck.

 Listen to the recording (10:12) Right-click and choose “save” to download

 This entry was posted on Friday, November 7th, 2008 at 2:08 pm and is filed under BusinessModel, Future of Journalism, NewMedia, Newspapers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.